 No-How Generator_Graphic by Victoria Ford

-September 2025
+December 2025

 I'm also happy to share a new piece of writing I've done about No-How Generator, just published in Choreographic Practices Journal, which gives a quick tour of my artistic doctoral body of research.
 You can find an open access version of the article here.
+Choreographer Peter Mills also generously invited me to record a podcast episode about No-How Generator with him, which you can listen to here.

 I recently launched a new stand-alone website for No-How Generator, an online resource that shares the body of research that makes up my PhD, encompassing the choreographic work and the written thesis.
 The website uses the poem-like concluding words of my written thesis as a starting point for inviting you to unfurl the ideas and references that it weaves together.
 You can use the site to get a quick introduction to this body of research or, if you choose, you can dive deeper and spend longer with the full-length writing and choreographic work.
 I'd love for you to take a look!
-Huge thanks to Victoria Ford for designing the site, and to Midlands4Cities and De Montfort University for supporting me with the one-year part-time Postdoctoral Fellowship that has made it possible.
+Big thanks to Victoria Ford for designing the site, and to Midlands4Cities and De Montfort University for supporting me with the one-year part-time Postdoctoral Fellowship that has made it possible.

 I'm also excited to continue to be part of the creation of The Last Quartet, a new work by choreographer Seke Chimutengwende.
 The work is performed by Seke, Temitope Ajose, Charlie Ashwell and I, alongside live music from composer Jamie McCarthy, and will premiere at The Place (London) in 2026.